UHS offers benefits to employees that include both healthcare and income protection.

 Preventive care benefits

 Dental.
-UniFLEX offers two dental plans through Delta Dental of PA; that differ in deductibles, co-payments and annual maximum allowances.
+UHS offers two dental plans through Delta Dental of PA; that differ in deductibles, copayments and annual maximum allowances.
 The two plans cover: (1) preventive care such as oral exams, (2) basic services like fillings, (3) major services such as crowns and (4) orthodontic services.

 Vision.
-UniFLEX offers a vision plan.
-After a small deductible, the plan will pay 100% for the following services if you use a participating doctor: (1) vision exam, (2) clear lenses, (3) frames and (4) contact lenses.
+UHS offers a vision plan.
+After a deductible, the plan will pay 100% for the following services if you use a participating doctor: (1) vision exam, (2) clear lenses, (3) frames.
+The plan will also pay benefits for medically required or cosmetic contact lenses.
 Benefits are also available if you use a non-member doctor and reimbursement is based on a fee schedule.

 Life Insurance.
-UniFLEX offers basic life insurance of $10,000 or one times your annual base pay, plus seven options of supplemental life insurance coverage which insures the employee's life ranging from $10,000 to seven times your annual base pay (to a maximum of $1,000,000).
+UHS provides all benefit-eligible employees with basic life insurance of one times your annual base pay, plus options of supplemental life insurance coverage that insures the employee's life up to seven times your annual base pay (to a maximum of $1,000,000).

 Accidental Death and Dismemberment.
 Coverage for an amount equal to your annual base pay is automatic.
 The benefit is paid to your beneficiary if you die from accidental injury.
 A schedule of benefits applies in the case of severe injury.
 There is also a comprehensive worldwide emergency assistance service at no additional cost.

 Personal Accident Insurance (PAI).
-UniFLEX lets you purchase $25,000 to $300,000 of accident insurance for yourself and/or your family.
+UHS offers $25,000 to $300,000 of accident insurance, up to a maximum of 10 times your pay, for yourself and your family.
 If you purchase coverage for your spouse and children, they will be covered for a percentage of your coverage.

 Short-Term Disability (STD).
 Coverage provides financial protection if you become ill or injured and unable to work starting on your eighth day of disability and continuing for up to twelve (12) or twenty-five (25) weeks depending on the plan you choose.
 The benefit pays 60% of your base pay - up to $1,000 per week - offset by any other income you receive, including company paid time off (PTO) benefits and long-term disability coverage.